 Hamptons Eats…Are you in the mood for a Hamptons Greek cuisine?
 Greetings Hamptons Mouthpiece Readers…last week I had the pleasure to dine at 2 Greek Restaurants in the Hamptons.
 I have always liked greek food and I wanted to try out these two restaurants, one is in Southampton and the other in Bridgehampton, both owned by the same corporation.
 Nammos Estiatorios & Old Stove Pub serves authentic Greek and Mediterranean cuisine in Southampton, NY and Bridgehampton, NY.
 Before visiting both restaurants I usually rely on Yelp to guide me, I like to see what others have to say, since the price for 2 people to eat out at a restaurant in the Hamptons usually averages in the price range of over $100.
-My thought process is if I am going to go out and spend money I want to get my money’s worth.
+My thought process is, if I am going to go out and spend money I want to get my money’s worth.
 Unfortunately the reviews were somewhat disappointing, but since friends of mine had shared their experiences with both places I chose to ignore the reviews and I am happy I did.

 Last Wednesday, July 24th I visited Nammos in Southampton, NY with my foodie teenager Allura.
 Nammos is 2 years old and previously was occupied by the popular Nello’s.
-Nammos Southampton serves authentic Greek and Mediterranean Seafood cuisine and the chef is I am told an award-winning Greek Chef Emmanouil Aslanoglou.
+Nammos Southampton serves authentic Greek and Mediterranean Seafood cuisine and the chef I am told, is an award-winning Greek Chef Emmanouil Aslanoglou.
 We arrived very early before 6pm, the average time that many Hamptonites typically go out for dinner is after 7pm, but we had plans and I usually eat before 7pm.
 The place was very quiet with few diners at this time, our waitress was very kind and knowledgable of the menu and the history behind the restaurant.

-The Manager Emilios Eliades, greeted us and suggested that we start with Pikilia a sampling of six homemade traditional Greek Spreads..Tarama, Tzatziki, Skordalia, Green Pea Hummus, Melitsanosalata….our favorites were the Pink caviar, the Feta with red onions & the traditional Greek yogurt spread.
+We start with Pikilia a sampling of six homemade traditional Greek Spreads..Tarama, Tzatziki, Skordalia, Green Pea Hummus, Melitsanosalata….our favorites were the Pink caviar, the Feta with red onions & the traditional Greek yogurt spread.

 We decided to try the Htenia (spicy pan roasted scallops with black truffle and cretan yogurt macaroones pasta) & Fried Calamari …We loved the spicy scallops but did not care for the Fried calamari, it lacked seasoning.